pluralsight/guides/draft/java-and-j2ee/java-8-stream-api-part-1/article.md

 This article presents an introduction to lambda expressions and the Stream interface, as well as some of the most common Stream operations on collections.

-In the [second part](http://tutorials.pluralsight.com/java-and-j2ee/) you'll learn about more advanced methods (like reducing and collecting) and parallel stream.
+In the [second part](http://tutorials.pluralsight.com/java-and-j2ee/java-8-stream-api-part-2) you'll learn about more advanced methods (like reducing and collecting) and parallel streams.

 Let's begin by answering the question, what are lambda expressions?
 In the context of Java.